romansp/romansp.github.io/content/blog/handle-version-skew-after-new-deployment-with-vite-and-vue-router/index.md

 Frontend version skew is an issue which happens after a new deployment occurs while current clients still have old website loaded.
 They might keep the browser tab open for days or even weeks.

-When building Vue app JavaScript bundle can become quite large and affect page loading time. (https://router.vuejs.org/guide/advanced/lazy-loading.html#Lazy-Loading-Routes) is to perform bundle split into separate chunks per each route, and only load that chunk when route is actually visited.
+When building Vue app JavaScript bundle can become quite large and affect page loading time.
+Very often [route lazy loading](https://router.vuejs.org/guide/advanced/lazy-loading.html#Lazy-Loading-Routes) is applied to perform bundle split into separate chunks per each route.
+And that chunk loading will be delayed up until when route is actually visited.
+Browsers may decide to preload these chunks beforehand for example via `modulepreload` hints but we're not going to touch this topic.

-Vue Router supports this via dynamic imports out of the box:
+Vue Router supports lazy loading routes via dynamic imports out of the box:

 ```ts
 const router = createRouter({